ogonkov/nunjucks-loader/examples/isomorphic/README.md

+---
+title: Using same templates on server and client
+---

 # Using same templates on server and client

 It's a simple example of using same templates on client and server.